Thalía: 2006–2008: The Conexión Thalía Radio Show, Lyme disease and Lunada

 In 2006, the album received a reloaded version, El Sexto Sentido: Re+Loaded.
 Thalía was the 'godmother' of Cantando Por Un Sueño, a Mexican TV reality show.
 It was rumored she got paid 1 million dollars to perform.
 Thalía recorded the title song of the show, and it was included in the album.
 It was released in Mexico on 13 February 2006 (U.S. 6 June, Spain 29 May) and features four new songs, including a duet with the group Aventura, "No, No, No" which become a massive hit.
-"El Sexto Sentido" was nominated for one Latin Grammy as "Best Female Pop Vocal Album", it was also nominated in one Latin Billboard category – "Pop Female Album" and in eight Premios Juventud categories.
+El Sexto Sentido was nominated for one Latin Grammy as "Best Female Pop Vocal Album", it was also nominated in one Latin Billboard category – "Pop Female Album" and in eight Premios Juventud categories.

 In 2006, Thalía became a U.S. citizen at a swearing-in ceremony in New York, where she resides with her husband.
 Under Mexican law she is allowed to retain her Mexican citizenship.
 She also received an award by her then record company EMI, for sales of more than 10 million copies with all her discography with the company.

 In March 2007, Thalía also joined ABC Radio to start The Conexión Thalía Radio Show, where she talks about music, fashion, news and political issues.

-Afterwards, she was named one of the 50 Most Beautiful People in People en Español 2008 for a record-breaking seventh time where they called her their "Queen".
-She was once again featured in the 2010 edition for an eighth time.